tewhatuora/api-standards/docs/api-concepts/01-Introduction.md

 ### Interoperability

 Digital health can transform the outcomes and experience of health consumers if information is shared seamlessly.
 When digital products, services and information systems work together in this way, it is called being interoperable.
-Interoperability is a key enabler of the digital health ecosystem Te Whatu Ora is building.
+Interoperability is a key enabler of the digital health ecosystem Health NZ is building.
 Interoperability will ensure that health information can be accessed by health consumers, health workers, and whānau:

 - Anywhere
 - Anytime